May. 07, 2023

 Synchronization of these endogenous rhythms is important to optimize body function.
 The synchronization appears to occur from a variety of endogenous signals such as melatonin, other hormones, and signals from the autonomic system.
 Other behavioral clues such as food intake and the inherent rise of blood sugars may spur factors such as insulin to also synchronize specific pathways.
 In one syndrome, isolated delay in an endogenous rhythm has been implicated in individuals with nocturnal eating syndrome, which appears to be a delay in the feeding rhythm.
-Although appearing benign in this disorder, the timing of food intake can impact insulin sensitivity and metabolism (27).
-Food intake during the night shift appears to increase insulin resistance and diabetes (59).
+Although appearing benign in this disorder, the timing of food intake can impact insulin sensitivity and metabolism (29).
+Food intake during the night shift appears to increase insulin resistance and diabetes (63).
+Similarly chronic circadian disruption appears to change the ghrelin/leptin ratio and lead-in subjective hunger and increased energy intake (42).
 One hypothesis of the metabolic dysregulation in shift work is a similar desynchronization of the behavioral and endogenous clock, such that the organ systems are not at peak functioning for the required task.
-Skene and colleagues showed that although many circadian clock markers may demonstrate a stable rhythmicity, most metabolites with nocturnal eating either reversed or lost their rhythm (56).
-Similar work looking at proteomics shows that simulation of shift work with nighttime eating altered the average abundance and cycling of proteins of nearly 10% of proteins analyzed (14).
+Skene and colleagues showed that although many circadian clock markers may demonstrate a stable rhythmicity, most metabolites with nocturnal eating either reversed or lost their rhythm (60).
+Similar work looking at proteomics shows that simulation of shift work with nighttime eating altered the average abundance and cycling of proteins of nearly 10% of proteins analyzed (16).
 These altered proteins were involved in immune function, glucose homeostasis, and energy metabolism.

 Although night-shift workers report sleeping better and longer at night than in the daytime, many night-shift workers have difficulty initiating and maintaining sleep even when retiring to bed at normal times.
 This is probably due to partial shifting of the evening “sleep-forbidden" zone of the intrinsic sleep-wake rhythm into the late evening-early morning hours during the preceding period of night work.